-Read the article 9/11 to now: Ways we have changed along with the summary below.
-Then answer the questions.
+Read the article 9/11 to now: Ways we have changed along with the bullet points summarizing the piece.
+Then answer the questions below.
 You may wish to assign different sections of the article to different groups of students and have the groups report back as a class.

-- The attacks on Sept.
-11, 2001 took place when terrorist-piloted planes hit the World Trade Center and the Pentagon and crashed into a field in Somerset County, Penn.
+- Sept.
+11th marks the anniversary of the attacks when terrorist-piloted planes hit the World Trade Center and the Pentagon and crashed into a field in Somerset County, Penn.
 Each year relatives read the names of the 2,977 fallen.

 - Many changes have occurred in U.S. domestic and foreign policy after 9/11, including air travel, with Congress federalizing airport security through the passage of the Aviation and Transportation Security Act, which created the Transportation Security Administration (TSA).
 Before 9/11, security had been handled by airports, which outsourced the work to private security companies.